How to Improve Web Page Speed and Increase Website Performance

 47% of consumers expect websites to load in two seconds or less and 40% will abandon a page that takes three or more seconds.
 Machmetrics research recommends a page load speed under 3 seconds.
 Unfortunately, most sites clock in at an average speed of 8.66 seconds.
 Stakes are higher when it comes to mobile.

-Further, a report by Hubspot states that a drop in conversion is directly related to increase in page load times.
-Even a one second delay in load time could lead to roughly 20% to 30% reduction in conversions.
+Further, a report by Hubspot states that a drop in conversion is directly related to an increase in page load times.
+Even a one-second delay in load time could lead to roughly 20% to 30% reduction in conversions.

 It must come as a no-brainer then – slow speed will kill conversions!